This virus might be adding to ‘flu’ misery, but you can't get the vaccine

 Breaking News Emails

 But most people are not vaccinated against adenovirus, and doctor’s offices don’t test for it.
-Adriana Kajon, Ph.D, wants that to change.
+Adriana Kajon wants that to change.

 “Unless you look for it or you suspect it’s circulating or you are using diagnostic testing capabilities that can tell it apart, you are going to miss it, especially during flu season,” said Kajon, an infectious disease specialist at the Lovelace Respiratory Research Institute in Albuquerque.